fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

   their headsets

-If you're supporting any flow where your code is running in someone else's process (every flow here except for SteamVR or XR_EXTX_Overlay) , I strongly recommend using native code - like C++ - instead of something that will also load the .NET runtime into the game's process.
+If you're supporting any flow where your code is running in someone else's process (every flow here except for SteamVR or XR_EXTX_Overlay), I strongly recommend using native code - like C++ - instead of something that will also load the .NET runtime into the game's process.

 More generally, if you have a DLL that is loaded into another process (including via the OpenXR loader), I recommend doing as little as possible in that DLL: if you have bugs, it is usually much better for those bugs to take down a separate overlay application than the game.
-For example, [OpenKneeboard] does the vast majority of the work in the `OpenKneeboardApp.exe` process, but creates shared memory and shared textures to communicate with the DLL; the DLLs do the bare minimum - they install the hooks (if needed), set up the layers, and copy the
+For example, [OpenKneeboard] does the vast majority of the work in the `OpenKneeboardApp.exe` process, but creates shared memory and shared textures to communicate with the DLL, and is responsible for filling those shared textures with the desired overlay.
+The DLLs do the bare minimum: they install the hooks (if needed), set up the layers, and copy the textures:
-textures:

 ![OpenKneeboard's OpenXR layer runs in the game process, but displays information from the OpenKneeboard process](/assets/images/2022-05-overlays/openxr-openkneeboard.svg)